UtrechtUniversity/SRC-test-workspace/README.md

 # SRC-test-workspace

 This repository provides a set of scripts and [Packer](https://www.packer.io/) image definitions for building container and VM images and containers that mimic a SURF Research Cloud (SRC) workspace, for development and testing/CI purposes.
-The Docker image built from this repo are published as a [GitHub package](https://github.com/orgs/UtrechtUniversity/packages/container/package/src-test-workspace) to https://ghcr.io.
+The container image built from this repo are published as a [GitHub package](https://github.com/orgs/UtrechtUniversity/packages/container/package/src-test-workspace) to https://ghcr.io.
 The following images are available:

 | Image name | Tag | Description|
 | -- | -- | -- |